Input

 Security & Neutrality

-Our architecture is built on a single principle: IntegraLayer should never be in a position to influence, interpret, or gate the verification of a certification it did not issue.
+One principle governs the architecture: IntegraLayer should never be in a position to influence, interpret, or gate the verification of a certification it did not issue.

 Contact